Munawar Khan: Political career

-He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-27 (Lakki Marwat) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-27 (Lakki Marwat) in the 2008 Pakistani general election but was unsuccessful.
 He received 100 votes and lost the seat to Humayun Saifullah Khan.
 In the same election, he was elected to the Provincial Assembly of the North-West Frontier Province as an independent candidate from Constituency PF-76 (Lakki Marwat-III) in 2008 Pakistani general election.
 He received 18,871 votes and defeated a candidate of Pakistan Muslim League (N) (PML-N).

-He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Jamiat Ulema-e Islam (F) from Constituency PK-76 (Lakki Marwat-III) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Jamiat Ulema-e Islam (F) from Constituency PK-76 (Lakki Marwat-III) in the 2013 Pakistani general election.
 He received 28,961 votes and defeated a candidate of PML-N.

-He was re-elected to Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency PK-91 (Lakki Marwat-I) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Muttahida Majlis-e-Amal (MMA) from Constituency PK-91 (Lakki Marwat-I) in the 2018 Pakistani general election.